Fluent Bit: Official Manual

 Kubelet_Host

-kubelet host using for HTTP request, this only works when Use_Kubelet set to On.
+Kubelet host to use for HTTP requests.
+This only works when Use_Kubelet is set to On.

 127.0.0.1